AhmedBegggaUA/TAB2024/_sources/practice_2.md

 ##  Exercise 3: Testing the Algorithm

 Generate synthetic data using the function implemented in Exercise 1 and apply the Deterministic Annealing algorithm to cluster the data.
-You should try at least the following configurations:
+You should try at least the following configurations, also, it is encouraged to create more experiments to test the algorithm, with more or less dispersion, more or less clusters, etc.

 1. Generate data with 3 clusters and apply the algorithm with 6 clusters.
 2. Generate data with 3 clusters and apply the algorithm with 2 clusters.